bkeys818/spotify-api-request/README.md

 </div>
 # Project status

 #### This package is still in development!
-Use it at your own risk.
+All request are functional and accurate, but use it at your own risk.

 ## Installation